wang9hu/cheatsheets-and-misc/myJavascriptNote.md

 console.log(generatorObj.next());   // { value: undefined, done: true }
 ```

-- `genObj.next([nextValue])`: keep running the generator function until reaching the next yield, or reach the end of the function
+- `genObj.next(nextValue?)`: keep running the generator function until reaching the next yield, or reach the end of the function
   - return `{ value: [expression], done: false }` or `{ value: undefined, done: true }`
-  - if pass in a value, this `nextValue` will be the return value of the latest `yield` operator
+  - `nextvalue`: _optional_ if pass in, will be the return value of the latest `yield` operator
     <br>
 - `genObj.return(returnValue)`: as if add `return value` in the generator, finishes the generator and return the object with `returnValue` as the `value`
   - return `{ value: returnValue, done: true }`